We welcome and toast our new Barons!

 Thursday, April 20, 2017

-We named and inducted five well-known members of the Barossa Community as Barons of Barossa at The Barossa Cellar Grand Dinner held at Chateau Tanunda on Thursday evening 20th of April.
+Five members of the Barossa Wine community were inducted as Barons of Barossa at The Barossa Cellar Grand Dinner held at Chateau Tanunda on Thursday evening 20th of April.

 Front from left: Cameron Ashmead, Shavaughan Wells, Rob Gibson, Trevor March, Julie Ashmead and Grand Master Stephen Henschke.